EladSisu/student-loan-payout-dashboard/README.md

 ## Usage

 1. **Upload XML File:** Use the dashboard to upload an XML file containing multiple transactions.
-The application will parse the XML file and create entities for each transaction.
+The application will parse the XML file and create entities for each transaction. see backend/employees.xml for example expected format.

 2. **Payout Processing:** Use the Method API to perform payouts for the entities created from the XML file.
 The application will process the payouts and update the status accordingly.

 3. **CSV Reports:** Once the payment process is complete, you can generate CSV reports for the payouts.

-## License
+## Note

-This project is licensed under the [MIT License](LICENSE).
+This project is just a poc, and not production ready.

-## Contribution

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to submit a pull request or open an issue.

----

 Enjoy using the Student Loan Disbursement Payout Dashboard!
-If you encounter any issues or have any questions, please don't hesitate to reach out to us.
+If you encounter any issues or have any questions, please don't hesitate to reach out.
 Happy disbursement management!